graphprotocol/research/specs/data-model.md

 #### 1.3.1.3 Value
 The value field is a literal value, or the ID of another entity to which this entity has a relationship.

-When specifying a relationship to another entity, a *Package Name* may be used instead of *Package ID*, which will be resolved at query time to a *Package ID*.
-This enables entities from one package specifying relationships to the entities from the latest "version" of a package with a specific name.
+When specifying a relationship to another entity, a *Domain* may be used instead of *Subgraph ID*, which will be resolved at query time to a *Subgraph ID*.
+This enables entities from one subgraph specifying relationships to the entities from the latest "version" of a subgraph with a specific name.

 #### 1.3.1.4 Store Transaction
 Store transactions are unique identifiers that encapsulate our notion of time and causality.
 The current state of the world can be derived by looking at all facts associated with store transactions that have taken place up until the current moment.
 Store transactions are so-called to disambiguate from transactions on blockchains such as Ethereum and Bitcoin.
 Store transactions are also atomic, meaning that all the facts associated with a transaction should be applied to calculate the state a certain point in time, or none of them should be.